wp-plugins/form-maker/readme.txt

 2.3 Form Title.
 Specify a title for the form.

-= Step 3: Configuring Form Options =
+= Step 3: Configuring Form Builder Options =

 3.1 General Options
 3.1.1 Email to send submissions to.
 Here you provide e-mails to which submitted form information is sent.
 If you need more than one e-mail address, you must separate them by commas.
 This field is not required.
 In any case, the submitted information is stored in “Submissions” part, where it can be easily managed.